 Renting abroad is an adventure, no matter the level of house you're considering.
 If the myriad differences between an Italian home and your home, between Italian lifestyle and your lifestyle are unwelcome, you might have to conclude this is not the right trip for you and your group.

 Cancellation charges are spelled out clearly in our booking conditions.
 As soon as a booking has been made, you are liable for all or part of your property rental cost, so do be sure you understand the financial obligation you're making before you book.
 Money cannot be refunded for any reason in event of cancellation, which is why we strongly encourage the purchase of travel insurance: we firmly recommend that you take out a holiday cancellation insurance policy which reimburses the cancellation costs in the event of cancellation due to illness or death occurring before departure.
 We also further suggest that you obtain information about other services, such as: holiday termination insurance, luggage insurance, travel (personal) liability insurance, travel accident insurance and travel health insurance.
-Please contact local travel agency for these matters.
+You can take out insurance easily and conveniently over the Internet.